-There is a lot of confusion between MDR (Managed Detection and Response), and SIEM (Security Information and Event Management).
+There is a lot of confusion between MDR (Managed Detection and Response), and SIEM (Security Information and Event Management) You may be wondering about the difference and if you can replace your SIEM with an MDR.
 It becomes even more confusing when a vendor throws in the term MSS (Managed Security Service).
 Rightly so as technically a managed SIEM and an MDR are both Managed Security Services.

 MDR is a threat detection tool, utilizing an array of tools (sometimes even a SIEM).
 The MDR will attempt to find the needle in the haystack, typically using machine learning and behavioral analytics as well as a human with the goal being to proactively disrupt an attack.

 Both MSSP and MDR are Managed Security Services and have some crossover, especially where MSSP utilizes machine learning and incorporates behavior analytics to attempt to filter out false positives.